Otter-Taskification/otter/README.md

 }
 ```

 We can speculate about the structure of this code in terms of tasks and their synchronisation, but how can we check that our ideas match reality?
 This is a challenge even for the simple code above, and soon becomes impossible for complex task-based code.
 We might try using performance analysis tools to trace or profile an application, providing a thread-centric view of a specific arrangement of tasks.
 While this gives us insight into the application's runtime performance, we would still struggle to get a clear picture of the application's overall structure.
 Using Otter we can observe the true structure of a task-based OpenMP application, all without modifying the application's source.
-Here is the result of applying Otter to a program using the Fibonacci function above:
+Here is the result of applying Otter to a program using the Fibonacci function above to calculate `fibonacci(5)`:

 <p align="center">
 <img src="docs/listing2.svg" height="750" alt="The task-based structure of the Fibonacci function.">